 Steamed Vegetables with Rice-Wine Vinaigrette

-The vegetables gain a sweet, clean taste from the vinaigrette.
+The vegetables gain a sweet, clean taste, like that of sushi rice, from the vinaigrette.

 - Servings: 4